AdamBriers/GCPCloudLocal/modules/vpn_ha/README.md

 This module has been updated to incorporate the use of the tunnel PSK being retrieved from Google Secret Manager, instead of using a randomly generated PSK.
 The code has been commented out but can be reverted if required.

+The `secret_id` is an input in what to call the secret resource.
+That can be entered in the Secret Manager in the GCP Console.

 To make use of the Google Secret Manager, just enter the input for shared secret to `shared_secret = ""` this will make sure that the module uses the Secret Manager lookup for the PSK.

 ## Examples